Trade-off Between Optimal Efficiency and Envelope Correlation Coefficient for Antenna Clusters: Example: Parallel Dipoles

 Evaluating the trade-off between total efficiency~$\toteff$ and envelope correlation coefficient~$E_{12}$, the power ratio sweep is extended to~$\beta_{12},\gamma_{12}\in\left[-0.5,0.5\right]$, see Fig.~\ref{pic:Parallel4DipoleTotEffCircleECC}, and problem~\eqref{eq:OptTask4Dipole} is solved at~$f=735\,$MHz with~$\PradRatio=10$.
 Total efficiency is depicted as a contour plot and envelope correlation is shown with ellipses of constant $E_{12}$, see Appendix~\ref{sec:SystemAnalysis}.
 The figure also shows that not all combinations of power ratios lead to a feasible solution.
 The unfeasible solutions are bounded by a maximal envelope correlation ellipse.
 Optimal total efficiency and the optimal envelope correlation coefficient lie at different spots in the $\beta_{12}\times\gamma_{12}$ space, showing that they are conflicting parameters.

 The trade-off between total efficiency~$\toteff$ and envelope correlation coefficient~$E_{12}$ at frequency $f=735\,$MHz is shown in Fig.~\ref{pic:Parallel4DipoleTradeOffTotEffECC}.
 The blue and red continuous curves are Pareto optimal solutions.
-A feeding vector with good efficiency is not a guarantee of an acceptable envelope correlation coefficient.
-The blue and red dots represent randomly generated solutions fulfilling constraints on input power and power ratio $\PradRatio$.
-Random solutions lie under the Pareto frontiers, proving the validity of the presented method.
+Validation of the proposed framework is supported using the Monte Carlo method to generate random feeding vectors.
+All voltage vectors $\pVvec$ are normalized to satisfy constraints on input power and the power ratio~$\PradRatio$.
+The blue and red dots represent those solutions, and all lie under the plotted Pareto frontiers.
 In this specific case, there is only a slight difference in performance between different power ratios $\PradRatio$.
 Also, the drop in efficiency for lower envelope correlation coefficients is minor.

 The radiation patterns for~$\PradRatio = 1$, $\beta = -0.045$ and $\gamma=0$, see Fig.~\ref{pic:Parallel4DipoleTotEffAndECC}, at frequency~$750\,$MHz are depicted in Fig.~\ref{pic:Parallel4DipoleFarField}.
 The pattern of the whole system corresponding to voltage vector~$\pVvec = ^\trans$ solving problem~\eqref{eq:OptTask4Dipole} is depicted in purple.
 This radiation pattern is composed of individual patterns of each cluster (blue and red), which correspond to voltage vectors~$\pVvec = ^\trans$ and~$\pVvec = ^\trans$, respectively, and resemble cardioids with the opposite orientation of their main lobes, a sound solution for high efficiency and low far-field correlation.